-Rapidly going from national bestseller to global phenomenon, The Go-Giver soon gained a devoted following in its original English and in more than sixteen foreign-language editions.
-From schools, churches and hospitals to law firms and information technology companies, individuals and groups around the world have applied the book’s Five Laws of Stratospheric Success to their organizations and businesses, relationships and personal lives.
+The Go-Giver started as a book but soon became a global movement, gaining a devoted following in its original English and more than twenty foreign-language editions.
+From schools, churches and hospitals to law firms and technology companies, individuals and groups around the world have applied the book’s Five Laws of Stratospheric Success to their organizations and businesses, relationships and personal lives.

 The Five Laws of Stratospheric Success from The Go-Giver